datalater/hamancho_engstudy/script/20181116-read-him-right-jmc.md

 ## Shadowing

 A: So, how did the meeting go with my boss?
-B: It wasn't bad. he seems very nice but he also has very high expectations.
+B: It wasn't bad.
+He seems very nice but he also has very high expectations.
 A: Yes.
 You definitely read him right.
 B: I didn't know exactly what he wanted from me, though.
 A: I'm sure he liked you.
 Don't worry.